Top 10 Online CRM software

 2020.
 Zendesk launches app marketplace for its CRM

-Zendesk acquired Base CRM in 2018 and rebranded it as Zendesk Sell.
-Now the company is launching Zendesk Marketplace for Sell - an app store for this CRM product.
-It’s a place where companies can share components that extend the capabilities of the core Sell product.
-Companies like MailChimp, HubSpot and QuickBooks are available at launch.
-For starters, customers can build private apps with a new application development framework.
-This enables them to customize Sell for their particular environment, such as connecting to an internal system or building functionality that’s unique to them.
-In addition, ISVs can build custom apps, something Price points out they have been doing for some time on the Zendesk customer support side.
+In 2018, Zendesk acquired Base CRM and subsequently rebranded it as Zendesk Sell.
+Now, the company is introducing Zendesk Marketplace for Sell, an app store specifically designed for this CRM product.
+The marketplace serves as a platform where organizations can share components that enhance the capabilities of the core Sell product.
+Notably, prominent companies like MailChimp, HubSpot, and QuickBooks are already available on the platform.
+Initially, customers have the ability to develop private apps utilizing a new application development framework.
+This empowers them to personalize Sell according to their specific requirements, whether it involves integrating with an internal system or creating unique functionality.
+Moreover, independent software vendors (ISVs) can develop custom apps, a practice that has already been prevalent within the Zendesk ecosystem for some time, particularly in the realm of customer support.

 2019.
 Salesforce brought AI power to its search tool